Looking for answers?

 Are there any medical conditions that would make massage or bodywork inadvisable?

 Yes.
 That's why it's imperative that before you begin your session, the practitioner asks general health questions.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required.

 Unfortunately, in the state of RI, insurance does not cover massage services.
 We hope that as massage becomes a more widely accepted form of care, more and more companies will embrace the benefits of it and it will begin to be covered.
 Until then, we do accept most Health Savings Accounts that are set up by your employer.

 WHAT TO EXPECT

-We recognize that the LBGTQ community faces tremendous challenges every day with social, political, and personal injustice.
+We recognize that the LGBTQIA community faces tremendous challenges every day with social, political, and personal injustice.
 We believe that all people deserve to feel safe and cared for; especially when trusting your body and mental well being to another person.
-Here at HOH, we will meet you wherever you are, and provide a safe and supportive sanctuary for you to be comfortable being 100% your truth.
+Here at HOHM, we will meet you wherever you are, and provide a safe and supportive sanctuary for you to be comfortable being 100% your truth.
 Our bathrooms are singularly private and omni-gender supportive.
-Please feel free to let us know if you have a preferred pronoun.
-If there is anything that we can do to make you more comfortable we will support you in every way possible.
+Our intake form offers you the space to inform us of your pronouns.
+If there is anything that we can do to make you more comfortable, we will support you in every way possible.
 Always, always email or call if you have any questions.
 Thank you.